-In the not-too-distant past webmasters often had difficulty getting their sites listed in the Google index.
+In the not-too-distant past webmasters often had difficulty getting their sites listed in the Google index because there wasn’t much information available about WordPress SEO.
 They sometimes waited for weeks or months while Google let their sites languish in the sandbox.
 These days it’s much easier to get your site indexed, the sandbox is much less crowded and easier to escape, and more and more webmasters are realizing that maybe, just maybe, they’ve been bowing down to a god that doesn’t necessarily deserve their worship.

 At one time, no site was automatically indexed on Google.
 They all went directly to the sandbox, where they remained until Google had time to give them a thorough review before allowing them membership in their exclusive club.
 The buzz then was all about how to avoid the Google sandbox or how to get out of it faster.